Geometries in perturbative quantum field theory: Conjectures and problems

 1ex

-In zero dimensions the arithmetic property seems to be related to cyclotomic polynomials or exceptional primes 2 and 3.
-In one dimension the arithmetic property must be strong enough to eliminate all elliptic curves.
+In zero dimensions the arithmetic property seems to be related to exceptional primes 2 and 3.
+In one dimension the arithmetic property should be strong enough to eliminate all elliptic curves.
 Regretfully, we have no conjecture for this arithmetic property.
-1ex